 When most people hear a term like ‘1099 Tax Form’, their eyes glaze over and they start thinking about what’s for lunch.
+So, what is a 1009 form?

-However as a small business owner or freelancer, you need to understand the ins and outs of filing business taxes before tax time comes around.
+As a small business owner or freelancer, you need to understand the ins and outs of filing business taxes before tax time comes around.

 In this article, we’ll break down everything you need to know about the 1099 Form.
 We’ll go through the different variations of this form, why you might need to file them, and when you should expect to receive them.